 Our gross margins can be affected by capacity utilization, material costs, and the type and volume of machines and consumables sold each quarter.
-Gross profit for the three months ended June 30, 2024 and 2023 was \$9.8 million (36% of net revenue) and \$11.0 million (36% of net revenue), respectively, a decrease of \$1.2 million.
-Gross margin on products from our Semiconductor segment increased compared to the three months ended June 30, 2023, due to changes in our product mix.
-Gross margin on products from our Material and Substrate segment increased compared to the three months ended June 30, 2023, primarily due to a more favorable product mix, with increased consumable sales partially offset by lower equipment sales.
+Gross profit for the three months ended June 30, 2024 December 31, 2024 and 2023 was \$9.8 million (36% \$9.4 million (38% of net revenue) and \$11.0 million (36% \$8.2 million (33% of net revenue), respectively, a decrease an increase of \$1.2 million \$1.1 million.
+Gross margin on products from our Semiconductor Thermal Processing Solutions segment increased compared to the three months ended June 30, 2023 December 31, 2023, due to changes in our product mix, mix and lower costs.
+Gross margin on products from our Material and Substrate Semiconductor Fabrication Solutions segment increased compared to the three months ended June 30, 2023 December 31, 2023, primarily due to a more favorable product mix, with increased consumable sales partially offset by lower equipment sales, an \$0.8 million intangible asset impairment during the period ended December 31, 2023.
 We are experiencing increased material costs across all our segments.
 In response to such increased costs, we continually review our pricing plans and supplier agreements, with the objective of passing on these increased costs to our customers where possible; however, we continue to experience pricing pressure from our customers.
 Additionally, there is the potential that our backlog could be negatively affected due to rising material costs.
-We are also exploring and implementing partnerships with contract manufacturers, who can leverage their buying power on a larger scale.
-In the first quarter of fiscal 2024, we began making targeted labor reductions as a result of the shift to contract manufacturing and the continuing slowdown in the broader semiconductor industry.
+We are also exploring and implementing partnerships working with contract manufacturers, who can leverage their buying power on a larger scale.
+In the first quarter of scale to reduce costs.
+Throughout fiscal 2024, we began making made targeted labor reductions as a result of the shift to contract manufacturing and amid the continuing slowdown in the broader semiconductor industry.

 Gross profit for the nine months ended June 30, 2024 and 2023 was \$26.4 million (34% of net revenue) and \$32.8 million (38% of net revenue), respectively, a decrease of \$6.3 million.
 Gross margin on products from our Semiconductor segment decreased compared to the nine months ended June 30, 2023 primarily due to changes in our product mix and increased material costs.
 Gross margin on products from our Material and Substrate segment decreased compared to the nine months ended June 30, 2023 primarily due to an impairment charge of \$0.8 million for intangible assets and decreased utilization at our facilities.
+23